 The Higher Education Opportunity Act requires colleges and universities to publish an Annual Fire Safety Report that is available for public access.

 Portable fire extinguishers are located throughout the university and are available for use by trained personnel.
-EHS offers fire extinguisher training upon request.
+Fire Safety offers fire extinguisher training upon request.
 Further information about fire extinguishers on campus can be found on the Fire Extinguisher Information Sheet.

 Hot Work Program